BartMassey/ttt-bench/README.md

 before proving the draw.

 I used standard language tools, and the fastest simple settings I could manage.

-The C was compiled with -O2 and the Java with -O. The JavaScript was run with the d8 shell of the v8 interpreter [1], with the Java-based rhino interpreter shell [2], and with the js shell of SpiderMonkey [3].
-The Python version was run with stock Python 3.2.3 [4] and with the PyPy JIT compiler [5].
-The Matlab version [6] was run on a different machine, because I had access to Matlab there.
+Some notes on some of the implementations:

+* Rust: Compiled with all the optimizations I could spot turned on including `-O 3` and link-time stuff.

+* C: Compiled with `-O2 -march=native`.

+* Java: Compiled with -O. Includes Java's large startup overhead.
+Average over many runs with much variance.

+* JavaScript[1]: Using the d8 shell of the v8 interpreter.

+* JavaScript[2]: Using the js shell of SpiderMonkey.

+* JavaScript[3]: Using the Java-based rhino interpreter shell.

+* Python[1]: Using the PyPy JIT compiler.

+* Python[2]: Using stock Python 3.

+* Matlab*: Run on a different (much slower) machine, because I had access to Matlab there.

-Timings on my home machine (2GHz Intel Core 2 Quad Q9300) are as follows:
+Timings on my home machine (Intel i7-4770K CPU @ 3.50GHz) are as follows:

+        Rust:            0.016s
-    C:               0.05s
+        C:               0.022s
-    Java:            0.16s
+        Java:            0.089s
-    JavaScript [1]:  0.25s
-    JavaScript [2]:  1.8s
-    JavaScript [3]:  3.0s
-    Python[4]:       8.3s
-    Python[5]:       1.63s
+        JavaScript[1]:   0.10s
+        JavaScript[2]:   0.11s
+        Python[1]:       0.48s
+        JavaScript[3]:   1.06s
+        Python[2]:       4.0s
-    Nickle:          14s
+        Nickle:          5.7s
-    Matlab [6]:      15s
+        Matlab*:         15s
-    Octave:          3.5m
+        Octave:          139s

 Yes, Octave is 4000x slower than C on this benchmark!